qaware/cloud-native-explab/applications/DotnetHello/README.md

 ## Local deployment

-Deployment on a local machine is basically never used – we show it here only for completeness.
+Deployment on a local machine is not recommended – we show it here only for completeness.

 First, you need to have an instance of [Microsoft SQL server](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/install-sql-server) installed and running.